Bizum + MONEI

 Use payments orchestration to send transactions to multiple payment processors.
 This way, if one is down, your customers won’t immediately receive a payment failure message.
 Instead, you can set up routing rules to send the payment to another processor.
 You’ll approve more payments, improve the customer experience, and increase your conversion rate.

-2. Find an e-commerce payment platform with advanced functionalities
+2. 2.
+Find an e-commerce payment service provider (PSP) with advanced functionalities

 Payment processing may happen in a matter of seconds, but the work happening behind the scenes is complex.
 Opting for basic digital payment features may not be sustainable as your business grows.